NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 In this solution, several corresponding measures are taken to address the constraints mentioned earlier:
 1. For Constraint 1:
-    1. Use `constexpr` to generate type information at compile-time, such as field names and field type information.
+    1. Use `constexpr` to generate type information at compile-time, such as reflected_field names and reflected_field type information.
 This allows the reflection library to "appear" as if it dynamically registers information, while in reality, all this information is already registered and calculated during compilation.
     2. To perform computations at compile-time, all calculation functions need to be defined as `consteval` and `constexpr`.
 Therefore, `std::array<std::pair<...>, ARRAY_SIZE>` is used as a table instead of `std::map` or `std::vector`.
 2. For Constraint 2:
     1. Use `type_placeholder` as the storage structure for type information, directly storing types instead of type information, enabling retrieval of types at runtime.